Mylinde/FreeGPT/README.md

 Experience the power of ChatGPT with a user-friendly interface.

-This projekt is based on [freegpt-webui-v2](https://github.com/VadimBoev/freegpt-webui-v2) and features a WebUI utilizing the [G4F API](https://github.com/xtekky/gpt4free).
+This project is based on [freegpt-webui-v2](https://github.com/VadimBoev/freegpt-webui-v2) and features a WebUI utilizing the [G4F API](https://github.com/xtekky/gpt4free).